Kajabi/sage-archived/README.md

 $ yarn start
 ```

-Additional scripts live within `./package.json` and can be run in the console using `yarn <COMMAND NAME>`.
+Additional scripts live within `./package.json` and can be run in the console using `yarn run <COMMAND NAME>`.

 The documentation site can be accessed at [`http://localhost:4000`](http://localhost:4000/).
 Happy development!